sivalabs/sivalabs-hugo/content/posts/2023/2023-11-25-go-for-java-spring-boot-developers.md

 type: post
 draft: false
 toc: true
-date: 2023-11-20T04:59:17+05:30
+date: 2023-11-25T04:59:17+05:30
 url: /go-for-java-springboot-developers
 categories: [GoLang]
 tags: [GoLang]
-description: In this article, I will share my experience of building a REST API using Go language coming from a Java/Spring Boot developer background.
+description: In this article, I will explain how to build a REST API using Go language for the developers coming from a Java/Spring Boot developer background.
 ---
-In this article, I will share my experience of building a REST API using Go language coming from a Java/Spring Boot developer background.
+I have been using Java for more than 17 years, and I really like Java and its ecosystem.
+Within the Java ecosystem, Spring Boot is my go-to framework for building applications.

+I used the Go language for an official project a couple of years ago, and initially I had mixed feelings about it.
+But the more I use it, the more I like it.

+I wanted to expand my skill set and decided to get more hands-on experience with Go.
-Whenever I try to learn a new framework or a language, I try to map the concepts of the new framework/language to the one I am already familiar with.
+Whenever I try to learn a new language or a framework, I try to map the concepts of the new framework/language to the one I am already familiar with.
 This helps me to understand the new framework/language ecosystem faster.
 But this sometimes also becomes a bottleneck to adapt to the new framework/language idioms quickly.

-I have been using Java for more than 17 years, and I am a big fan of it.
-Within the Java ecosystem, Spring Boot is my go-to framework for building applications.

-I worked with Go language on an official project a couple of years ago, and initially I had mixed feelings about it.
-But the more I use it, the more I started liking it.

-{{< box info >}}
-**IMPORTANT**

-Before getting into the actual topic, let me make one thing very clear:

-**I am not trying to say one is better than the other.
-I am just sharing my experience of learning Go coming from a Java/Spring Boot background.**
-{{< /box >}}

-## Java/SpringBoot vs Go comparison
-Each language and framework has its own pros and cons, and it's up to us to choose the right tool for the job.
-There is no silver bullet, and there is no one size fits all solutions.

-Sometimes performance is the most important factor, and sometimes developer productivity is the most important factor.
-We need to evaluate the pros and cons of each technology and choose the right one for the problem at hand.

-IMO, Java/SpringBoot and Go took very different approaches to improve the developer productivity.
-I already discussed some of them in detail in my previous article [Code simplicity by Abstraction vs Verbosity](https://www.sivalabs.in/code-simplicity-by-abstraction-vs-verbosity/).

-If I have to compare Java/SpringBoot and Go, I would say like this:

-**Java/SpringBoot:**

-* Java has a very matured ecosystem with a lot of libraries and tools available.
-* SpringBoot is a very opinionated framework, and it offers a lot of features out of the box.
-* Spring Boot greatly improves developer productivity by providing many commonly needed features out of the box.
-* Spring Boot has a steep learning curve, and it takes a lot of time to master it.
-* Spring Boot consumes more resources (CPU, Memory) compared to Go.
-  With GraalVM native image support, this is changing rapidly.
-  However, there are many libraries that are not compatible with GraalVM native image yet and native compilation is currently taking a lot of time.

-**Go:**

-* Go is a very simple language with a small set of features.
-* Go is a very opinionated language, and it forces you to do things in a certain way like formatting, unused variables, etc.
-* Go has a rich standard library and toolchain (formatting, testing, benchmarking, cross-platform compilation, etc) support.
-* Go is verbose, and it takes more lines of code to achieve the same thing compared to Java.
-IMO, this is mainly due to error handling approach in Go.
-* Go consumes fewer resources (CPU, Memory) compared to Java/SpringBoot.
-* In my opinion, the biggest advantage for Go is its simplicity.
-While the Go code looks more verbose, it's very easy to understand and maintain.

-Go community prefers using only the necessary libraries and integrating them instead of using an all-in-one framework like **Spring Boot** or **Django**.

-**Personally, I felt Go is more verbose and requires writing more lines of code compared to Java/SpringBoot.
-But it also results in a less cognitive load while working with Go code.**

-OTOH, once you understand the magic behind Spring Boot, it is super productive to build applications.
-Spring Boot already solved a lot of common application needs like **configuration management**, **logging**, **minoring**, etc.
-You can also find Spring Boot integrations with almost everything under the sun, which greatly helps to build applications quickly.

-As I mentioned earlier, I am not trying to convince you one is better than the other.
-If you are planning to build an application in Go coming from a Java/Spring Boot background, I hope this article might help you.
+The best way to learn anything new is to build something with it.
+So, in this article I will show how to build a REST API using Go covering various aspects such as configuration management, logging, database access, etc.

-I am not going to teach Go language basics of how to declare variables, functions, etc.
+I am not going to teach Go language basics of how to declare variables, loops, functions, etc.

-There are many good resources available to learn the Go language basics.
+Following are very good resources to learn the Go language basics.

 * [GOLANGBOT Golang tutorial series](https://golangbot.com/learn-golang-series/)
 * [CALLICODER Go Tutorials](https://www.callicoder.com/categories/golang/)